etmendz/Mendz.Library/README.md

 IStreamingMapper | Defines a streaming mapper.
 MapperExtensions | IGenericMapper and IStreamingMapper extensions.
 StreamingGenericMapperBase | The base class of a streaming mapper that also implements its generic mapper.
-GenericStreamingMapper | Represents a streaming mapper with generic mapper dependency injection.
+GenericStreamingMapper | Represents a streaming mapper that uses a provided generic mapper.
+IAsyncGenericMapper | Defines an asynchronous mapper.
+IAsyncStreamingMapper | Defines an asynchronous streaming mapper.
+AsyncMapperExtensions | IAsyncGenericMapper and IAsyncStreamingMapper extensions.
+AsyncStreamingGenericMapperBase | The base class of an asynchronous streaming mapper that also implements its asynchronous generic mapper.
+AsyncGenericStreamingMapper | Represents an asynchronous streaming mapper that uses a provided asynchronous generic mapper
 #### CommandProcess
 Use the CommandProcess to start window-less commands and programs.
 The parameter should be an executable program.